Industrial Engineering and Operations Research

 Normative Time in Candidacy

-Step III: Students undertake research for the PhD dissertation under a three-person committee in charge of their research and dissertation.
-The students then write a dissertation based on the results of this research.
+Step III: Students undertake research for the PhD dissertation under a three-person committee.
 On completion of the research, workshops, and approval of the dissertation by the committee, the students are awarded the doctorate.

 Total Normative Time